MintuJohnsontj/Django/README.md

 ### Create an Application

 We assume you are in your project folder.
-In our main “myproject” folder, the same folder then manage.py:
+In our main “DEMOPROJECT” folder, the same folder then manage.py:

      $python manage.py startapp DEMOAPP { Here, DEMOAPP = App name }